 Parents, school administrators, and law-enforcement authorities have grown increasingly worried that teens are at risk on MySpace and other social-networking sites, which provide tools for messaging, sharing photos, and creating personal pages known as profiles.

-MySpace announced plans last week to develop internet-safety technologies designed to help block convicted sex offenders by checking profiles against government registries, but the News Corp. site’s ability to do so is limited by the fact that users do not have to use their real names.
+MySpace announced plans in November to develop technologies designed to help block convicted sex offenders by checking profiles against government registries, but the News Corp. site’s ability to do so is limited by the fact that users do not have to use their real names.

 Requiring registrations of eMail addresses would make matching easier.
 To guard against offenders registering one address but using another on MySpace, the penalty would be the same as it would be for not registering or for providing incorrect information, which could result in a misdemeanor or felony charge.

 There are more than 550,000 registered sex offenders in the United States, including 13,000 in Virginia, the Associated Press reports.
 McDonnell said eMail registration requirements are better done at the state level, because most prosecutions and convictions for sex offenders occur under state jurisdiction.

 Hemanshu Nigam, MySpace’s chief security officer, applauded the Virginia announcement.